Aliases for TFRC Gene

 GeneCards Summary for TFRC Gene

 TFRC (Transferrin Receptor) is a Protein Coding gene.
 Diseases associated with TFRC include combined t cell and b cell immunodeficiency and gastric adenosquamous carcinoma.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and HIF-1-alpha transcription factor network.
+Among its related pathways are Endocytosis and Hematopoietic cell lineage.
 GO annotations related to this gene include poly(A) RNA binding and double-stranded RNA binding.
 An important paralog of this gene is FOLH1.

 UniProtKB/Swiss-Prot for TFRC Gene